 to Las Vegas.
-The huge cannabis industry convention is expected to draw 14,000 guests from all over the world.
-In advance of MJBizCon—and in celebration of Nevada’s freshly legal recreational cannabis market—Leafly presents a four-part series for cannabis fans ready to make the most of their time in town.
+The huge cannabis industry convention is expected to draw tens of thousands of guests from all over the world.
+In advance of MJBizCon—and in celebration of Nevada’s freshly legal recreational cannabis market—Leafly presents Dave Schmader’s classic four-part series for cannabis fans ready to make the most of their time in town.

 Las Vegas Is the Entertainment Capitol of the World.
 This Includes Your Mouth